cambiotraining/bacterial-genomics/materials/10-phylogenetics.md

 seq3  T A A
 ```

-This example is very small, but when you have a 4.3Mb genome, this can make a big difference.
-To extract variable sites from an alignment we can use the `SNP-sites` software:
+This example is very small, but when you have megabase-sized genomes, this can make a big difference.
+To extract variable sites from an alignment we can use the `snp-sites` software:

 ```bash
 # create output directory